Factor analysis#

 plt.legend(ncol=4, loc="upper center", fontsize=12, frameon=True), plt.xlabel("Sample");

 Each chain appears to have a different sample mean and we can also see that there is a great deal of autocorrelation across chains, manifest as long-range trends over sampling iterations.
-Some of the chains may have divergences as well, lending further evidence to the claim that using MCMC for this model as shown is suboptimal.

 One of the primary drawbacks for this model formulation is its lack of identifiability.
 With this model representation, only the product \(WF\) matters for the likelihood of \(X\), so \(P(X|W, F) = P(X|W\Omega, \Omega^{-1}F)\) for any invertible matrix \(\Omega\).
 While the priors on \(W\) and \(F\) constrain \(|\Omega|\) to be neither too large or too small, factors and loadings can still be rotated, reflected, and/or permuted without changing the model likelihood.
 Expect it to happen between runs of the sampler, or even for the parametrization to “drift” within run, and to produce the highly autocorrelated \(W\) traceplot above.